Are You Getting Sufficient Vitamin B12?

 What is Vitamin B12 and what role does it play in our body?

 Vitamin B12 is scientifically named ‘cobalamin’.
 It is normally found in its natural state only in animal sources of food including beef, lamb, venison, salmon, chicken and eggs.
-Vitamin B12 is simply not available from plants since plants do not require vitamin B-12 for any function and therefore have no mechanisms to produce or store it.
+This vitamin is simply not available from plants since plants do not require vitamin B-12 for any function and therefore have no mechanisms to produce or store it.
 Plant sources of vitamin B12 are analogs and actually block the uptake of vitamin B-12 leading to deficiencies, particularly amongst strict vegans and vegetarians.

 - The production of red blood cells which carry vital oxygen for energy release.